The Social Consequences of Temporary Employment and Unemployment in Europe

 Research question/goal:

-Temporary employment has been propagated as an instrument of labour market flexibilization to reintegrate unemployed workers.
+Temporary employment has been propagated as an instrument of labour market flexibilisation to reintegrate unemployed workers.
 While a large body of literature shows that temporary contracts are inferior to permanent ones, there are almost no studies investigating the social consequences of temporary employment in comparison to unemployment.
-Using longitudinal data, this project aims at (1) investigating the causal effects of unemployment on processes of social exclusion in a dynamic life course perspective.
-Specifically, labour market career consequences and the effects on economic marginalization are analysed.
-(2) It is tested whether temporary employment has the potential to (re-)integrate socially excluded unemployed persons in the short-run and the long-run.
-(3) Comparing results across various Western and Eastern European countries should identify how labour market institutions, welfare regimes and family regimes mediate the micro-level effects of unemployment and temporary employment.
+Against this background the central research questions of this project was what the causal effects of unemployment and temporary employment are on processes of social exclusion in terms of labour market career chances, poverty risks and psychological and physical health.

 Fact sheet